YazanAesmael/CovidVaccinationApp/README.md

-# CovidVaccinationApp

 This Project is a simple covid vaccination app, Built with Kotlin Jetpack Compose.

 `User Module` a user will be able to sign up using phone number, A user can chech for available slots, and download a vaccination certificate after vaccination,